 There are many different ways to boost your mental wellbeing.

 Be active – Exercise helps to lift your mood and self-esteem and self-control.
+See 'exercise regularly' for things you can do.

 Keep learning – Learning new skills improves your sense of achievement and builds confidence.
 New challenges are good for your brain.